johhonn/keeper-contracts/doc/contracts/OceanToken.md

 ```
 @dev OceanToken Initializer
      Runs only on initial contract creation.
+@param _owner refers to the owner of the contract
+@param _initialMinter is the first token minter added
 ```
 Parameters:
 * address _owner